Rafael-6fx/Jeager/README.md

 ___

-## 🚀 Overview
+## Overview
 This project aims to provide a comprehensive workflow and tools for:

 - Analyzing and mapping rig structures
-- Creating a universal proxy armature for Mixamo animations
+- Creating a universal proxy armature (for Mixamo animations and similar)
 - Transferring animations between different rig types
 - Creating a standardized interface for animation retargeting
 - Supporting custom rigging workflows